seeruk/pres-go-intro/slides.md

 <!--
 Lack of scalability here refers to the ability to write and maintain large codebases, scaling up to large teams, and large systems.
-Go is "boring".
-It's about expressing algorithms (and business logic), not the type system.

 The story goes that Go was designed while waiting for other programs to compile.